kamalu-chioma/ToDo-list-App-with-Streamlit-and-Sqlite3/README.md

 ---> App uses Sqlite3 to effectualize the CRUD operations.
 ---> App was deployed to Streamlit public through this repos.

-PS: App is better viewed in dektop mode or on a PC
+PS: App is better viewed in dektop mode of mobile browser or on a PC

 ******Here are Some Post deployment photos of the interface******